oracle/oracle-database-operator/docs/sidb/README.md

 - `listenerPort` and `tcpsListenerPort` can not have same values.
 - `tcpsListenerPort` will come into effect only when TCPS connections are enabled (i.e. `enableTCPS` field is set in [config/samples/sidb/singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml) file).
 - If TCPS connections are enabled, and `listenerPort` is commented/removed in the [config/samples/sidb/singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml) file, only TCPS endpoint will be exposed.
+- If LoadBalancer is enabled, and either `listenerPort` or `tcpsListenerPort` is changed, then it takes some time to complete the work requests (drain existing backend sets and create new ones).
+SingleInstanceDatabase and LoadBalancer remains in the healthy state, but, you can check the progress of the work requests by logging into the OCI console and checking the corresponding LoadBalancer.

 ## OracleRestDataService Resource